 We have elected to adopt certain of the reduced disclosure requirements available to emerging growth companies.
-As a result of these elections, the information that we provide in this prospectus may be different than the information you may receive from other public companies in which you hold equity interests.
-In addition, it is possible that some investors will find our common stock less attractive as a result of these elections, which may result in a less active trading market for our common stock and higher volatility in our stock price.
+As a result of these elections, the information that we provide in this Reoffer Prospectus may be different than the information you may receive from other public companies in which you hold equity interests.
+In addition, it is possible that some investors will find our Common Stock less attractive as a result of these elections, which may result in a less active trading market for our Common Stock and higher volatility in our stock price.